EdgrantHS/Wesley_Click/README.md

 To set up the project, follow these steps:

 1. Clone the repository.
-2. Install the dependencies with `npm install`.
+2. Install the dependencies with `npm install --legacy-peer-deps`.
 3. Start the development server with `npm run dev`.

 ## Contributing

-If you want to contribute to this project, please create a new branch and submit a pull request.
+If you want to contribute to this project, please do so in the original Cupid's Click repository [here](https://github.com/Tianrider/Cupids_Click)